gisab/WDMC-Ex2/2.UBoot/README.md

 ### Press `1`

-If you want to have access to the Uboot procedure, you shall keep the button `1` pressed during the boot sequence.
+If you want to have access to the Uboot procedure, you shall keep the key `1` pressed during the boot sequence.
 If is important you check the reliability of the serial connection as describer in the [Section 1](../1.SerialCable/README.md)
 ```
 Enable HD1